oamg/convert2rhel-insights-tasks/README.md

 ## Schemas

-Currently there is given format of the scripts stdout that is expected to be parsed by the Red Hat Insights Task UI.
+Currently there is given format of the scripts stdout that is expected to be parsed by the Red Hat Lightspeed Task UI.
 This stdout is JSON structure wrapped between agreed on separators.
 Schemas of the JSONs for each script can be found in [schemas](schemas) folder.